data-mechanics/course-2016-spr-proj/jgyou/README.md

 Next, information on hospitals is pulled from the Hospital Locations data set from the City of Boston website.
 Though hospitals are not generally advertised as public drop-off locations currently, they may also be useful in determining whether there is

 The location data associated with the requests from the needle program are clustered via k-means using k=6.
-This value of k was selected by subjective examination of scatterplots generated using scikit-learn's
+This value of k was selected by subjective examination of scatterplots generated using scikit-learn's k-means++ method and the matplot library.

 The means output from the k-means clustering will then be used to measure the approximate distance between the means and the longitude/latitude coordinates for the current sites and hospitals.